CoderDojo-Content/Beginner-HTML-CSS/en/styling-the-menu-bar.md

    }
 ```
 The `padding` property adds space.
 Can you work out what each of the other properties does?
 Try experimenting with different colours and numbers of pixels.
-3. To get rid of the underline on the links, add the following to the end of the styles.css file.
+3. To get rid of the underline on the links, add the following to the styles.css file, on a new line after the closing curly brace `}` for the `nav ul` rules.
 ```
    nav ul li a {
       text-decoration: none;